tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ### 8.4 Where to Get the Validation Data (non-normative)

-The validation data is in two files, one containing normal data values, the other containing validation cases using non-printing characters.
+The validation data are in two files, one containing normal data values, the other containing validation cases using non-printing characters.

 1. [TG2_test_validation_data.csv](TG2_test_validation_data.csv)
 2. [TG2_test_validation_data_nonprintingchars.csv](TG2_test_validation_data_nonprintingchars.csv)